Health Advocacy Case Management Intern

 Reports To: Medical Case Manager

-Submit a resume, cover letter, and internship application to Andrew Jenkins, Internship Coordinator, at VolunteerTucson@Rescue.org.
+Submit a resume and cover letter in the same document and attach it to your USP Volunteers and Intern Application online.
+You may contact the Volunteer Coordinator at VolunteerTucson@Rescue.org.
 Some positions may require additional documents.
 Applicants will not be contacted for interviews until all materials are received.